Foldings in relatively hyperbolic groups: Carrier Graphs of groups

 (1) Suppose that $p$ has no \ppp edges.
 It follows that $p=p_1\cdot\ldots\cdot p_k$ such that the following hold:

-\begin{itemize} \item $p_1$ ($p_k$) is a suffix (prefix) of length at most $\nu/2$ of some geodesic representing an element of an essential vertex or the element of some essential edge. \item $p_i$ is a geodesic representing the element of some essential edge (and is therefore of length at most $\nu/2$) for all $i\in\{2,\ldots,k-1\}$. \end{itemize}
+\begin{itemize} \item $p_1$ ($p_k$) is a suffix (prefix) of length at most $\frac{3}{2}\nu$ of some geodesic representing an element of an essential vertex or of the element of some essential edge. \item For all $i\in\{2,\ldots,k-1\}$ the path $p_i$ is a geodesic representing the element of some essential edge (and is therefore of length at most $\nu/2$). \end{itemize}

-As $\len_X(p)\geq3\nu$ it follows that $k\ge 6$.
-Thus, for some $i$ the subpath $p_ip_{i+1}$ is a subpath of $X$-length at most $\nu$ that corresponds to a sub-$\A$-path of $t$ connecting two essential vertices which is simple by the above remark.
+As $\len_X(p)\geq 10\nu\ge 5\nu$ it follows that $k\ge 6$.
+Thus, for some $i$ the subpath $p_ip_{i+1}$ is a subpath of $X$-length at most $\nu$ that corresponds to a sub-$\A$-path of $t$ connecting two essential vertices which is simple by the discussion at the beginning of the proof.
 Hence, \ref{item3}.\ occurs.

 (2) Suppose now that $p$ has two \ppp edges.
 Choose \ppp edges $e_1$ and $e_2$ such that\ $p$ has a subpath of the form $e_1qe_2$ where $q$ does not contain a \ppp edge.
 If $\len_X(q)\geq3\nu$, one can argue as in (1), hence we may assume that $\len_X(q)\leq3\nu$.